PrincetonUniversity/faas-profiler/README.md

 FaaSProfiler has been fully tested on [OpenWhisk](https://github.com/apache/openwhisk).
 Please make sure to set up and install [OpenWhisk](https://github.com/apache/openwhisk) before using FaaSProfiler.

+**Important Note**: Some of the default [OpenWhisk configuration](https://github.com/apache/openwhisk/blob/master/ansible/group_vars/all) limits might be too restrictive for your setup.
+Do not forget to configure those parameters (particularly these: `invocationsPerMinute`, `concurrentInvocations`, `firesPerMinute`, and `sequenceMaxLength`).

-Note: We plan to add support for other popular serverless platforms.
+**Note**: We plan to add support for other popular serverless platforms.
 Help from the community is highly appreciated.

 ### Configure  FaaSProfiler